digitalbuiltenvironment/MCR_Model_Checker/README.md

    - File paths do not need to be changed every time a new person wants to use the code
 4. Designated Pyrevit button that can run the code with a single click

+## When to use the MCR Model Checker
+1. When Revit files are too big to be uploaded to Plannerly (>300mb)
+2. Confidential and secret projects that cannot be uploaded to Plannerly and offline checks are required

 ## Onboarding

 1. Ensure that you have a working Revit license.